To continue reading this content please register for our newsletter.

 The guides might not always look in the best of condition but they have blood like treacle and have spent a lifetime climbing these peaks.
 It would take a couple of weeks to fully acclimatise to this kind of altitude, which is not realistic for most hunters.
 So anything you can do to increase your fitness – mountain biking, climbing, running – will benefit you to some degree and give you more chance to enjoy your hunt.

 We catch just a fleeting glimpse of reds that wind us and bound off into the forest before we can get anything close to a shooting position.
-We spend half an hour at one high seat overlooking a ravine and spy a couple of hinds and a calf but Josef, my PH, is happy to wait for the chance of a stag.
+We spend half an hour at one high seat overlooking a ravine and spy a couple of hinds and a calf but Josef, my PH, is happy to wait for the chance

 We walk and stalk a little more.
 The tactics are essentially the same as woodland stalking in the UK but with the added advantage of the dog’s scenting ability to aid us.